neams-th-coe/cardinal/doc/content/source/problems/NekRSSeparateDomainProblem.md

 ### Velocity, temperature, and scalar coupling

-[inlet_outlet] shows the coupling of velocity (V), temperature (T), and scalar01 (S01) for `coupling_type = inlet outlet`, where the 1D T/H code is coupled to NekRS's inlet and outlet boundaries.
+[inlet_outlet] shows the coupling of velocity (V), temperature (T), and scalar01 (S01) for `coupling_type = 'inlet outlet'`, where the 1D T/H code is coupled to NekRS's inlet and outlet boundaries.

 Scalar coupling is allowed for up to 3 scalars (scalar01, scalar02, and scalar03) using the optional `coupled_scalars` parameter.
  Coupling scalars is useful when running a 1D T/H coupled to a NekRS RANS k-tau simulation with